 How to write a guest post on our blog

-In order to contribute to the Atlassian blog as a Marketplace vendor, you must meet the following criteria:
+In order to contribute to the Atlassian blog as a Marketplace Partner, you must meet the following criteria:

 All apps must be paid via Atlassian or come from an existing business development partnership